 You are advised to set

 txTime to 12 or 24 hours from the current time, longer than a common live streaming session.

 To ensure security, Tencent Cloud requires configuring hotlink protection for all push URLs and rejects all hotlink protection URLs that have expired or are miscalculated.
 If a push is rejected, the CSS SDK will throw a PUSH_WARNING_SERVER_DISCONNECT event.

-See Best Practice > CSS Push for how to get reliable push URLs.
+See Best Practice > Live Push for how to get reliable push URLs.

-One push URL can have only one push client at a time, and a second client that tries to push using this URL will be rejected by Tencent Cloud.
-In this case, you can log in to the CSS console and check whether the stream is already being pushed in Stream Management > Live Streams.
-You can also check whether the stream is forbidden in Forbidden Streams.
+A push URL can be used by only one client at a time.
+A second client trying to push using the URL will be rejected by Tencent Cloud.
+You can log in to the CSS console and check whether a stream is already being pushed in Stream Management > Live Streams.
+You can also check whether a stream is disabled in Disabled Streams.